lightbend-labs/mima/CONTRIBUTING.md

 ## Functional tests

-The directory containing the MiMa Reporter module ('reporter') there is a 'functional-tests' folder that contains several functional tests exercising the system.
+The directory 'functional-tests' contains several functional tests exercising MiMa.
 All tests are executed as part of the build, therefore when running

     $ sbt testFunctional

-if one (or more) test fails the build is stop and no jar will not be produced.
+if one (or more) test fails, the build is stopped and no jar will be produced.

-To add a new functional test to the suite, create a new folder within 'functional-tests' directory with the following structure:
+To add a new functional test to the suite, create a new folder within the 'functional-tests' directory with the following structure:

     functional-tests
         |